maarten-pennings/C64howto/reu/readme.md

 ### command @1 ($DF01, 57089)

+The command register allows the 6510 to instruct the REU to _start_ a transfer.
+The source and destination addresses need to be set beforehand.

   | Bits | Function          | Details                                                            |
   |:----:|:-----------------:|:-------------------------------------------------------------------|
   |   7  | EXECUTE           | writing 1 starts a transfer (of type TRANSFER TYPE)                |